ramonpbarros/ramonpbarros.github.io/README.md

 ## Status
 Project is: _in progress_
 * Make sure to check the web page [here](https://ramonpbarros.github.io/).

+## Resume
+* You can see a copy of my resume [here](https://docs.google.com/document/d/1gWlAsl6RNKyNxOKceM1mjRT9TQFFIR3OWP-qy-smCNs/edit?usp=sharing).

 ## Contact
 Created by [@ramonpbarros](https://ramonpbarros.github.io/) - feel free to contact me!